Red Maca Root: History, Potential Benefits & Nutrition Guide

 Conclusion

-Maca is an extremely healthy herbal root vegetable native to the Andes in Pero and grows at impressive altitudes of up to 4,500 M. This root superfood has been used for thousands of years in traditional medicine and as a food supplement.
+Maca is a healthy herbal root vegetable native to the Andes in Peru and grows at impressive altitudes of up to 4,500 M. This root superfood has been used for thousands of years as a traditional food supplement.
 Its value was so great, it was even used as currency among indigenous Incan tribes.
 This rare red root has an impressive nutrient profile, is packed with vitamins, minerals, nutrients, and antioxidants.
-It is most often used to help with sexual wellness, libido, fertility, hormone and menopausal support, but has an impressive list of other potential benefits including better memory, improving muscle and bone mass, and reducing inflammation in the body.
+It is most often used to help support sexual wellness, libido, fertility, and a comfortable transition through menopause, but has an impressive list of other potential highlights including support for memory, muscle and bone health.

 Medical Disclaimer